OpenSecuritySummit/oss2018/content/outcomes/tracks/Threat-Model/working-sessions/TM-features-with-questionnaires.md

 A set of questions and associated threats and mitigations to serve as a list to be used as inspiration when threat modeling.

 ## Synopsis
 Instead of diagramming (which takes a lot of time)  can we use questions to create new features?
-This would allow the developers to Threat Model new features and scale threat modeling in an organisation.
+This would allow developers to Threat Model new features and scale threat modeling in an organisation.

-This type of questionnaire is used in the Slack SDL and Irius tool, however they are open source and should not be confused with these products.
+This type of questionnaire is used in the Slack SDL and Irius tool; however, they are open source and should not be confused with these products.

 ### The Scope

-The scope for the change the developers wants to do is:
+The scope for the changes the developers want to make is:
-- a new feature is requested
+- A new feature is requested
-- it has a textbox with Nickname
+- It has a textbox with Nickname
-- it has a button to say hello
+- It has a button to say hello
-- the username is reflected when pressing the button
+- The username is reflected when pressing the button

 What questions do we need to ask developers to replace threat modeling?